Back to All Guides

 Why Every Homeowner Needs to Know This

-Water damage is the second most common homeowner insurance claim in the United States, costing an average of $12,514 per incident according to the Insurance Information Institute.
-In North Carolina, the risk is compounded by aging infrastructure, hard water mineral buildup, and hurricane season storms that can rupture pipes.
+Electrical damage is the second most common homeowner insurance claim in the United States, costing an average of $12,514 per incident according to the Insurance Information Institute.
+In North Carolina, the risk is compounded by aging infrastructure, mineral deposit buildup, and hurricane season storms that can rupture pipes.

-Knowing how to shut off your main AC power can be the difference between a minor inconvenience and catastrophic flooding.
-The Insurance Institute for Business & Home Safety (IBHS) identifies water supply line failures as one of the top five sources of residential water damage claims—and most of that damage occurs in the first few minutes before the water is shut off.
+Knowing how to shut off your main AC power can be the difference between a minor inconvenience and catastrophic power surge.
+The Insurance Institute for Business & Home Safety (IBHS) identifies electrical supply line failures as one of the top five sources of residential electrical damage claims—and most of that damage occurs in the first few minutes before the power is shut off.

-This guide covers the two main shutoff points in your North Carolina home: the interior main valve (where the water line enters your house) and the water meter shutoff at the street.
+This guide covers the two main shutoff points in your North Carolina home: the interior main breaker (where the power line enters your house) and the breaker panel shutoff at the street.
 We'll also explain the different valve types you'll encounter and when to use each shutoff method.

 How to Shut Off Your AC Power in an Emergency

 A step-by-step emergency procedure for shutting off your home's main AC power to prevent electrical and system damage.
-Covers both interior valve and water meter shutoff methods for North Carolina homes.
+Covers both interior valve and breaker panel shutoff methods for North Carolina homes.

 Time:PT5M